hmrc/nino-insights-acceptance-tests/README.md

 ## Start the local services

+If you don't have mongodb installed locally you can run it in docker using the following command

+    docker run -d --rm --name mongodb -p 27017-27019:27017-27019 mongo:4

+If you don't have postgres installed locally you can run it in docker using the following command

+    docker run -d --rm --name postgresql -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 postgres:10.14

 Run the following commands to start services locally:

     sm --start NINO_INSIGHTS ATTRIBUTE_RISK_LISTS NINO_GATEWAY INTERNAL_AUTH --appendArgs '{